Movements for the annexation of Canada to the United States: Nova Scotia

-Most Canadians were strongly opposed to the prospect of American annexation.
-Reports of the Annexation Bill of 1866 — a bill that, contrary to myth, never came to a vote — might have been one of the many factors behind Canadian Confederation in 1867.
-Much more serious were the Fenian raids made by Irish Americans across the border in 1866, which spurred a wave of patriotic feeling that helped the cause of Confederation.

-Nonetheless, a substantial annexation movement existed in Nova Scotia, and to a lesser degree in New Brunswick, Quebec, and Ontario, during the 1860s.
+Despite the general opposition, a substantial annexationist movement existed in Nova Scotia, and to a lesser degree in New Brunswick, Quebec, and Ontario, during the 1860s.
 Nova Scotia anti-confederationists led by Joseph Howe felt that pro-confederation premier Charles Tupper had caused the province to agree to join Canada without popular support.
 Howe in London unsuccessfully attempted to persuade the government to free Nova Scotia from the pending British North America Act by threatening American annexation.
-A significant economic downturn occurred after the end after 1866 of the Reciprocity Treaty of 1854; the colony was heavily dependent on selling fish to Americans, causing many to believe that free trade with the United States was necessary for prosperity.
-Anti-confederationists won all but two seats in the 1867 provincial election; as in British Columbia they did not necessarily support annexation.
-They again sent Howe to London to free Nova Scotia but in 1868 the British government again refused, believing that New Brunswick would likely follow Nova Scotia out of the dominion and cause the new nation to collapse.
+A significant economic downturn occurred after the 1866 end of the Reciprocity Treaty of 1854; the colony was heavily dependent on selling fish to Americans, causing many to believe that free trade with the United States was necessary for prosperity.
+Anti-confederationists won all but two seats in the 1867 provincial election; as in British Columbia, they did not necessarily support annexation.
+They again sent Howe to London to free Nova Scotia, but in 1868 the British government again refused, believing that New Brunswick would likely follow Nova Scotia out of the dominion and cause the new nation to collapse.

-Angry Nova Scotians began talking seriously of annexation.
-An alarmed Howe—who wished Nova Scotia to be free of Canada but still with Britain—warned his supporters against disloyalty, dividing anti-confederationists.
-The provincial government, dominated by extremists who now also opposed Howe, decided that if another appeal to London failed it would seize federal offices and unilaterally declare annexation, believing that Britain would not use force to stop Nova Scotia.
+Angry Nova Scotians began talking seriously about annexation.
+An alarmed Howe — who wished Nova Scotia to be free of Canada but still with Britain — warned his supporters against disloyalty, dividing anti-confederationists.
+The provincial government, dominated by extremists who now also opposed Howe, decided that if another appeal to London failed, it would seize federal offices and unilaterally declare annexation, believing that Britain would not use force to stop the province.
 Believing he had no choice, Howe left the anti-confederationists.
-Although he narrowly won reelection to his federal parliamentary seat in March 1869 as a confederationist, support for secession and annexation grew that year; however, by 1871 the movement had mostly disappeared.
-The federal government promised changes to taxes and tariffs, the economy revived, and the United States agreed to free trade for Canadian fish.
+Although he narrowly won reelection to his federal parliamentary seat in March 1869 as a confederationist, support for secession and annexation grew that year.
+The federal government promised changes to taxes and tariffs, the economy was revived, and the United States agreed to free trade for Canadian fish.
+By 1871, the movement had mostly disappeared.